reactive-python/reactpy/docs/source/creating-interfaces/index.rst

             Learn how to construct HTML layouts with IDOM and the underlying data structure we use to represent them.

-        .. grid-item-card:: :octicon:`package` Your First Component
+        .. grid-item-card:: :octicon:`package` Your First Components
-            :link: your-first-component
+            :link: your-first-components
             :link-type: doc

-            Discover what components are and why their one of IDOM's foundational concepts.
+            Discover what components are and why they're one of IDOM's foundational concepts.

         .. grid-item-card:: :octicon:`plug` Parametrizing Components